Summer Season For You

 You have the rights listed below regarding your protected health information.
 To exercise any of these rights, you must submit a written request to the Privacy Officer whose contact information is listed on the last page of this Notice.

-A. Inspect and copy.
-Subject to limited exceptions, you may inspect and obtain a copy of your protected health information.
+- Inspect and Subject to limited exceptions, you may inspect and obtain a copy of your protected health information.
 If you request a copy of your information, we may charge you a fee for the costs of copying, mailing or other costs incurred by us in complying with your request.
 If your information is stored electronically and you request an electronic copy, we will provide it to you in the format you request if it is readily producible in that format.
 If it is not readily producible in such format, we will provide you a readable electronic copy in a format that you agree to.

-B. Restrictions.
-You may ask us not to use or disclose your protected health information for the purposes of treatment, payment or health care operations.
+- You may ask us not to use or disclose your protected health information for the purposes of treatment, payment or health care operations.
 You may also request that we not disclose your health information to family members or friends who may be involved in your care or for notification purposes as described in this Notice.
 We are not required to agree to a restriction that you request except for requests to limit disclosures to your health plan for purposes of payment or health care operations when you have paid for the item or service covered by the request out-of-pocket and in full and when the uses or disclosures are not required by law.
 If we do agree to the requested restriction, we may not use or disclose your protected health information in violation of that restriction unless it is needed to provide emergency treatment.

-C. Confidential communications.
-You have the right to request that we communicate with you through alternative means or locations.
+- Confidential You have the right to request that we communicate with you through alternative means or locations.
 We will accommodate reasonable requests.
 We may condition agreeing to a request by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.

-D. Amendments.
-You may request an amendment of your protected health information if you believe such information is inaccurate or incomplete.
+- You may request an amendment of your protected health information if you believe such information is inaccurate or incomplete.
 In certain cases, we may deny your request for an amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us, and we may prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.
 An amendment request must provide a reason to support the requested amendment.

-E. Accountings of disclosures.
-You may request a list of instances where we have disclosed your protected health information for certain types of disclosures.
+- Accountings of You may request a list of instances where we have disclosed your protected health information for certain types of disclosures.
 The accounting will not include disclosures that we are not required to record, such as disclosures made pursuant to an authorization.
 The first accounting you request within a 12-month period is free, but we will charge a fee for any additional lists requested within the same 12-month period.

 V. Our Duties